Generalization and Memorization in Rectified Flow: Introduction

 \section{Introduction}

 Flow Matching (FM)~\cite{lipman2022flow} has emerged as a powerful, simulation-free paradigm to overcome the slow sampling bottlenecks of Diffusion Models (DMs)~\cite{ho2020denoising, rombach2022high, song2019generative, song2020score, karras2022elucidating}.
 Among its variants~\cite{lipman2022flow, albergo2022building, tong2023improving}, Rectified Flow (RF)~\cite{liu2022flow} stands out by connecting data and noise distributions via straight-line trajectories.
 This linearizes the generation process, enabling highly efficient, few-step sampling.
-Due to its stability and efficiency, RF now underpins state-of-the-art foundation models like Stable Diffusion 3~\cite{esser2024scaling} and FLUX~\cite{flux2024, labs2025flux1kontextflowmatching, carlini2023extracting}.
-However, while prior work heavily optimizes RF for generation quality~\cite{tong2023improving, pooladian2023multisample} and architectural scaling, its memorization and generalization dynamics remain critically underexplored.
-Understanding how RF fits complex distributions is essential to address growing practical concerns regarding data replication, intellectual property, and privacy.
+Due to its stability and efficiency, RF underpins contemporary state-of-the-art foundation models such as Stable Diffusion 3~\cite{esser2024scaling}, FLUX~\cite{labs2025flux1kontextflowmatching}, and Ideogram 4~\cite{ideogram-4-2026}.
+However, while prior work heavily optimizes RF for generation quality~\cite{tong2023improving, pooladian2023multisample} and architectural scaling, its memorization and generalization dynamics are relatively underexplored.

 Conventional indicators of overfitting, such as the standard generalization gap between training and validation losses, fail to accurately capture the complex, time-dependent memorization behaviors inherent to RF (shown in Appendix~\ref{supp:loss_gap}).
 Even if loss gaps are small, it may be possible to recover the specific training data from model weights, outputs, or behavior/activations during generation.
 This process is known as model inversion~\cite{rao2025latent, rao2025score, fredrikson2015model}.
 A specific sub-task of model inversion is classifying samples as drawn from the training set or otherwise using those same model statistics; this is known as membership inference~\cite{carlini2022membership}, and particular methods referred to as membership inference attacks (MIAs).